eduvpn/documentation/README.md

 # Deployment

-**NOTE**: if you plan to install and run a eduVPN/Let's Connect! server please subscribe to the "deployers" mailing list [here](https://list.surfnet.nl/mailman/listinfo/eduvpn-deploy).
+**NOTE**: if you plan to install and run a eduVPN/Let's Connect! server please subscribe to the mailing list [here](https://lists.geant.org/sympa/info/eduvpn-deploy).
 It will be used for announcements of updates and discussion about running eduVPN/Let's Connect!.